FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/k8s/README.md

 **Inputs:**

-- Step Name: Input field for the name of the step.
+- Step Name: Input field for the name of the step
 - Step Execution: Drop-down that sets the step execution behavior.
 By default, steps execute automatically.
 However, you can set the step to execute only for specific conditions.
 - Namespace: Input field specifying the namespace to remove the resource from
   - If blank, the manifest must specify a namespace; if not blank, the manifest-specified namespace is ignored